-Employee asserts in her brief that she "opted to retire ... because [she] had no other recourse to maintain some financial stability."
+Employee asserts in her brief that she wrote on her retirement papers that she was forced out of DCPS.1 She also requested that agency submit her retirement paperwork for the record.
 Employee's assertion that she retired raises a question as to whether OEA has jurisdiction over this appeal.